Inverting Gradient Attacks Makes Powerful Data Poisoning: Introduction

 \section{Introduction}

-Security in Machine Learning has come to consider various attackers with a wide range of capability.
-In training time attacks, an attacker may only need to participate in the training procedure and send strategically chosen, yet legitimate participation.
-We call gradient attacks the cases where the attacker can manipulate gradients, and data poisoning when they manipulate data points.
-The severity of attacks range from integrity attacks, where the model's reliability or consistency is altered, to the most severe availability attacks where the model's performance is too low to allow for normal operation.
+Security in Machine Learning has come to consider various attackers with a wide range of capabilities.
+In training time attacks, an attacker may only need to participate in the training procedure and send strategically chosen, yet legitimate-looking participation.
+We call \emph{gradient attacks} the cases where the attacker can send gradients, and \emph{data poisoning} when they send data points.
+The severity of attacks range from integrity attacks, where the model's reliability or consistency can be altered at different levels of severity, to the most severe, availability attacks, where the model is plainly unusable, e.g. due to performances being too low to allow for normal operation.

 So far, unless the objective function is convex \cite{biggio2013poisoning}, availability attacks have only been possible through gradient attacks \cite{blanchard2017byzantinetolerant, mhamdi2018hidden, baruch2019little}, leaving an open question of whether gradient attacks are fundamentally more powerful than data poisoning attacks outside the convex setting.
 In this work, we answer this question by providing empirical evidence that poisoning attacks can lead to availability attacks on (non-convex) neural networks, under a threat model that allows for comparing both gradient and data poisoning attacks.